Business, employee, office

 • We apply a risk-based system to assess business partners, customers, suppliers, contractors (including contractors who may interact with third parties on our behalf) and joint venture partners and conduct due diligence and other compliance requirements prior to transacting.
 Our due diligence processes are designed to, among other things, identify circumstances where politically exposed persons may be involved in our business activities so that corruption-related risks can be considered and appropriately managed.

 • We require annual training for all employees (both full-time and part-time employees) on Our Code, which as noted above, prohibits all forms of bribery and corruption.
 As part of this training, employees are required to confirm they will act according to Our Code and will seek clarification (including from the Compliance team) if they do not understand any part of Our Code.
 In addition to anti-corruption training as part of annual training on Our Code, we deliver additional risk-based anti-corruption training to our workforce, focusing on the potential corruption risks which individuals are likely to face.
-In FY2023 6,833 employees and contractors undertook this additional training, as well as employees of some of our business partners and community partners.
+In FY2024, we revised our anti-corruption electronic learning module to incorporate new scenarios designed to reinforce understanding and support learning.
+The new e-learning module is expected to be made available in early FY2025.
 We complement our training program through periodic communications to workforce in higher-risk roles, helping to maintain awareness of compliance risks and the need for these to be managed.

 • The Compliance team conducts monitoring of financial and other data (for example, information from due diligence activities) to check higher-risk transactions and help verify the operation of key anti-corruption controls, such as the requirement to obtain pre-approval before engaging in higher corruption-risk transactions.
 A separate, independent Internal Audit team also conducts anti-corruption audits to assess implementation of anti-corruption controls and to identify transactions and conduct that are not consistent with BHP’s policies, standards and procedures.
 Any breaches of process detected during monitoring or auditing are considered by the Compliance team to assess whether further investigation is required.

 • We firmly encourage and support employees, contractors and other third parties to report suspected corruption issues.
-Reports can be made a number of ways, including through our global confidential whistle-blower hotline, EthicsPoint.
-Our Compliance Legal team manages investigations into potential anti-corruption issues, whether these are reported directly into EthicsPoint or via other channels.
+Reports can be made a number of ways, including through Integrity@BHP or the BHP Protected Disclosure Reporting Channel.
+Lawyers in our Compliance team manage investigations into potential anti-corruption issues, whether these are reported directly into Integrity@BHP or the BHP Protected Disclosures Reporting Channel or via other channels.
 Any retaliation against someone who speaks up and reports an issue is prohibited by Our Code.
 Our BHP Whistleblower Policy sets out additional information, including protections available to persons who make eligible disclosures under Australian law.

 Our anti-corruption compliance program is designed to meet the requirements of the United States Foreign Corrupt Practices Act 1977, the UK Bribery Act 2010, the Australian Criminal Code Act 1995 (Cth) and applicable laws of all places where we do business.
 These laws are consistent with the standards of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 Our anti-corruption compliance program is also consistent with Transparency International’s Business Principles for Countering Bribery